Use consideration. Divide by 100, round up, then multiply by $0.70.

 Florida documentary stamp tax cheat sheet

-Built for Florida sales associate exam prep.
+Built for Florida sales associate exam prep and reviewed June 20, 2026.
 Use this as a quick rate reference, then practice the setup without labels.

-Use only when the question clearly identifies the deed as a single-family residence transfer.
+Use only when the question clearly identifies the document as transferring only a single-family dwelling.

 $0.60 base rate plus $0.45 surtax for multifamily, commercial, vacant land, or other non-single-family transfers.